 Use all available information first and seek clarification from clinicians whenever possible.

 Equivalent to "Diagnostic for" malignancy or reportable diagnosis.
-These phrases are reportable when no other information is available.
+These phrases are reportable when no other information is available or there is no information to the contrary.

 - Considered to be [malignancy or reportable diagnosis] - Characteristic of [malignancy or reportable diagnosis]